Nurses in England stage new walk-out over pay

 "Let's all get into a room and sit down and have realistic conversations about how we're going to address the crisis within the health service," she told ITV.

-Matthew Taylor, head of the NHS Confederation, which represents state health care providers in England and Wales, has urged ministers to renew pay talks with trade unions.

-"Our message to the government is to give the NHS a fighting chance and do all you can to bring an end to this damaging dispute," Taylor said.

-This week's walkout could cause 4,500 cancelled operations and 25,000 cancelled outpatient appointments, the NHS Confederation estimated.
+This week's walkout could cause 4,500 cancelled operations and 25,000 cancelled outpatient appointments, the NHS estimates.

+Despite the disruption, the nurses' plight has prompted public sympathy amid broad discontent over the government's management of the NHS.

+A YouGov poll published on Tuesday suggested 63 percent supported their strike.

+"The government has gone from clapping NHS workers during the pandemic, to ignoring them, insulting them, and now threatening them with the sack if they fight for decent pay," Unite general secretary Sharon Graham said Wednesday.

+Sunak defended the plans in parliament, calling them "reasonable" and in line with other European countries.
-The GMB union representing ambulance workers is also expected to announce Wednesday that it will resume strike action.

-Ambulance drivers and paramedics this month held their second walkout in two months over pay and conditions.
+Unite and another union representing ambulance workers are set to announce further strikes, after drivers and paramedics held their second walkout in two months over pay and conditions.

-The GMB tweeted Tuesday that "government silence on pay gives... no option but to strike".

-Meanwhile MPs on Monday gave initial backing to controversial legislation introduced by Sunak that would require some frontline workers to maintain a minimum level of service during strikes.

 © 2023 AFP